mkarutz/sdsl-lite/README.md

 Installation
 ------------

-To download and install the libary use the following commands.
+To download and install the library use the following commands.

 ```sh
 git clone https://github.com/simongog/sdsl-lite.git